selvaje/spatial-ecology-blog_old/wp-content/plugins/wp-mail-bank/readme.txt

 == Frequently Asked Questions ==

-= What are Configuration Settings ? =

-It allows the users to configure the settings easily to send Emails.

-= What does Override Authentication do? =

-It allows the users to override the From Name and From Email Parameters.

-= What are the Different Mailer Types available in Mail Bank? =

-User can choose either PHP mail() function or SMTP for sending Emails.

-= What are Email Logs Entries ? =
+= What are Email Logs Entries? =

 You can view detailed records of logged emails such as Date/Time, Debugging Output, Email To, Subject and Status.

-= What is a Debug Mode ? =
+= What is a Debug Mode? =

 You can enable or disable the debug mode to get the debugging output of logged emails.

-= What are the different Encryption  Methods available in Mail Bank? =

-This Plugin provides the users two types of Encryption such as SSL (Secure Sockets Layer) and TLS (Transport Layer Security).

-= What does Authentication do ? =

-Users can authenticate either by choosing username and Password or Oauth which requires both Client ID and Security Key.

-= Does Mail Bank remove Tables At Uninstall ? =

-You can configure the settings to drop Tables from database when uninstalled in Other Settings.

-= What is Debugging Output ? =

-It allows the users to view the debugging output of logged emails.

 == Screenshots ==

-1. Email Setup - Basic Info Screen
+1. Email Setup - You can configure your "From Name" and "From Email" here.
-2. Email Setup - PHP Mailer Account Setup Screen
+2. Email Setup - This is the PHPMailer setup screen.
-3. Email Setup - SMTP Account Setup Screen
+3. Email Setup - The SMTP account setup screen.
-4. Email Setup - Confirm Screen
+4. Email Setup - The confirmation screen that lets you send a test email.
 5. Test Email Screen
-6. Connectivity Test Screen
+6. Connectivity Port Testing Screen
 7. Email Logs Screen
 8. Plugin Settings Screen
 9. Roles & Capabilities Screen